Agzes/Pc-Stat-Bot/README.md

 </a>

 ## Warning: if program UI don`t show, kill process "Pc-Stat-Bot" in taskmgr and try run again!
-**BETA V4 stable -> 85/100% -**
+**BETA V4 stable -> 95/100% -**
 at the moment, the work of the UI is well established.
-Working on translates.
+Final steps!

 ```